soaringjerry/glowtype/README.md

 - clone (or update) this repository to `~/glowtype` by default;
 - ensure `.env` and `backend/.env` exist;
-- pull/build and start the Dockerized backend + frontend via `docker-compose`.
+- pull/build and start the Dockerized backend + frontend via `docker-compose`;
+- start a small Watchtower container that automatically pulls new backend/frontend images from GHCR and restarts them.

 You can override defaults with environment variables: